 - Eat well.
-Your body needs fuel to repair. - Start practising your shoulder exercises found on page 18 and breathing exercises on page 19. - Stay physically active to the best of your ability; this will help you get better quicker.
+Your body needs fuel to repair. - Start practising your shoulder exercises and breathing exercises on page 10. - Stay physically active to the best of your ability; this will help you get better guicker.
 If you can, start walking a little more each day before your operation. - Involve your friends and family in your preparation.
 They can help you achieve your goals. - If you do smoke or drink, use this as an opportunity to stop or cut down; this will help your recovery and reduce the risks of complications.